 Career Pathways may be able to help eligible students overcome barriers that have kept them from getting the training and education needed for employment.
 Program benefits include: educational assistance, employability training, tuition assistance, textbook assistance, transportation assistance (fuel), child care assistance, course related supplies assistance, academic and career counseling.
 Students receive a wide range of support services including program orientation, academic and technical classes.
-For more information about the Arkansas Career Pathways Program, visit the Career Pathways office located in Office Building 3 or call 870-633-4480, ext.
+For more information about the Arkansas Career Pathways Program, visit the Career Pathways office in the Welcome Center or call 870-633-4480, ext.
 341 or ext.
 349.